ghanshaw/cellular-automata/README.md

 python manage.py runserver
 ```

-**Note:** Many aspects of the django setup, particularly in settings.py, have been adapted to prepare the project for
+**Note:** Many aspects of this django setup, particularly in settings.py, have been adapted to prepare the project for
 deployment, specifically on Heroku.
 If you encounter difficulty running the project, refer to previous versions of the project before it was adapted for
 Heroku.
 Consider installing a vanilla version of Django and transferring files as necessary.